dharmab/bmw-f750gs-f850gs/chain-and-sprocket.md

 M10 screws to 38Nm.

 Reconnect the shifter linkage and quickshifter connector.

+Reinstall the chain guard.
+Use thread locker on the screws.

 Lower the bike onto the ground and adjust the chain tension.